lazaratan/lazaratan.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I am excited to announce that both Meta Flow Matching (Poster) and SuperDiff (Spotlight) got accepted to ICLR 2025!
+I am excited to announce that both Meta Flow Matching (Poster) and SuperDiff (Spotlight) have been accepted to ICLR 2025!